Monday, January 30, 2017

 But for the many who harbor lingering self-doubts, those researchers discovered another successful technique: Help the person become aware of the different roles they occupy in life.
 Ask them about their job, their family status, their leisure pursuits, their community activism.

-None of this needs to relate directly to the particular item category where the shopper starts out feeling like they don’t know enough.
+None of this needs to relate directly to the particular item category about which the shopper starts out feeling like they don’t know enough.
 They could bring to a shopping trip for tires concerns that their acquaintance with tire selection is lacking.
 You’ll enhance their confidence in their knowledge by asking about their occupation, then about their kids, and then about what they like to do in their off-hours.
 None of it needs to directly reference the shopping for tires.

 In using this tactic, stay aware that we don't want customers making misinformed purchase decisions or misusing what they buy.
 They could hurt themselves.
 They also could damage the merchandise.
 We want our patrons to be not only confident, but also what consumer psychologists call “well-calibrated.”
 In well-calibrated customers, the discrepancy between subjective knowledge and objective knowledge is small.
 Their shopping confidence is deserved.